frontendweekly/virga/11ty/posts/2020-03-04-tools-i-use-to-build-virga.md

 ## Editor: IntellJ IDEA & iA Writer

-I used be a Vimmer but I've been using [IntellJ IDEA](https://www.jetbrains.com/idea/) for 4 or 5 years now for coding.
+I used be a Vimmer, but I've been using [IntellJ IDEA](https://www.jetbrains.com/idea/) for 4 or 5 years now for coding.
 And I use iA [Writer](https://ia.net/writer) for any other writing which is where Virga's inspiration comes from by the way.
 I love iA Writer.
 I've been using it since it's released.

-I've been looking for very light weight editor for coding.
+I've been looking for very lightweight editor for coding.
 IntellJ IDEA is too heavy for small changes.
-[Xi editor](https://xi-editor.io/) looks very promising so I'm looking forward its progress.
+[Xi editor](https://xi-editor.io/) looks very promising, so I'm looking forward its progress.

 ## Terminal: iTerm2

-iTerm2 is my choice for a termial app.
-I've tried Hyper for while but I went back to iTerm2.
+iTerm2 is my choice for a Terminal app.
+I've tried Hyper for while, but I went back to iTerm2.
 My default shell is now [`fish`](https://fishshell.com/) which I've made the switch after I upgrade to Catalina.

-I have so many command line tools with me so I'm not gonna share them all here but I'll list ones I use in developing websites.
+I have so many command line tools with me, so I'm not going to share them all here, but I'll list ones I use in developing websites.

 [`direnv`](https://direnv.net/)
 : Load/unload environment variables based on \$PWD